PackSite/Library.Pipelining/README.md

 ## Features

   - Uses `Microsoft.Extensions.*` to suppoort a modular library design (can also be used without Generic Host but with limited features).
-  - Highly asynchronous processing model.
+  - Support for asynchronous processing model.
   - Transient, Scoped, and Singleton pipeline lifetime.
   - Pipelines distinguised by custom names or pipeline argument data type.
   - Fluent pipeline builder (for defining pipeline name, description, and steps).
   - Dynamic subpipelines.
   - Generic and object-based steps.
-  - Code-first pipeline definitions during Generic Host start.
-  - Code-first pipeline definitions at runtime through `IPipelineCollection`.
+  - Code-first pipeline definitions during Generic Host start and at runtime through `IPipelineCollection`.
-  - Configuration-based pipelines definitions using `IOptions` with reloading.
+  - Optional configuration-based pipelines definitions using `IOptions` with reloading.
   - Pipeline counters: executions count (successful and failure) and speed (resolution in microseconds).
   - Very fast step execution (see Benchmarks section).